Boston bomb suspect's wife assisting probe: lawyer

-"She is doing everything she can to assist with the investigation," DeLuca said outside his office in Providence, Rhode Island.
+"She is doing everything she can to assist with the investigation," the lawyer, Amato DeLuca, said outside his Providence, Rhode Island office.
 "The reports of involvement by her husband and brother-in-law came as an absolute shock to them all."

-Tsarnaev, a naturalized U.S. citizen, was recovering from gunshot wounds suffered during at least one of his two gun battles with police, authorities said.
+Dzhokhar was recovering from gunshot wounds suffered during at least one of his two gun battles with police.
 He was captured on Friday night following a massive, daylong manhunt that shut down greater Boston.

 Police say the Tsarnaev brothers also killed a university police officer on Thursday night and wounded a transit police officer on Friday morning.

-Russian authorities flagged the older Tsarnaev in 2011 as a possible Islamist radical, and some lawmakers have accused the FBI of failing to act thoroughly enough after Russia's security services raised their concerns with the United States.
+Russian authorities flagged the older Tsarnaev in 2011 as a possible Islamist radical, and some lawmakers have accused the FBI of failing to act thoroughly enough after Russia's security services raised their concerns.
 The FBI questioned him in 2011.

 At a Senate Judiciary Committee hearing on immigration legislation, Republican Senator Lindsey Graham of South Carolina asked Homeland Security Secretary Janet Napolitano why the older brother was not questioned upon returning from Russia in 2012.

-Napolitano said U.S. Customs generated an alert when he left the country but neither Customs nor the Federal Bureau of Investigation was aware of his return six months later.
+Napolitano said U.S. Customs generated an alert upon him leaving the country but neither Customs nor the Federal Bureau of Investigation was aware of his return six months later.